Sheersh123/Kubernetes-Pods/README.md

 Contributions are welcome.
 Suggested workflow:
 1. Fork the repo.
 2. Create a feature branch: git checkout -b feature/my-example
-3. Add a clear YAML manifest or script in the appropriate folder.
+3. Add a clear YAML manifest or script in the appropriate folder under Kubernetes/.
 4. Update README.md if adding a new folder or pattern.
 5. Open a pull request describing what you added and why.